In order for your application to be ready for review, the law schools must have:

-Since sometimes faculty members are away from Clark on sabbatical for a semester or a year, the Prelaw Advisory Committee recommends that students do not wait until they are applying to law school to obtain letters of recommendation from their professors.
-Since the Office of Career Services maintains a letter of recommendation file service, students can ask faculty for letters of recommendation throughout their four years at Clark.
-It is always better to obtain letters of recommendation while the student’s academic work is fresh in the minds of their professors.
+Sometimes faculty members are away on sabbatical, so don’t wait to obtain your letters of recommendation.
+The Office of Career Services maintains a letter of recommendation file service, so that you can ask faculty for letters throughout your four years at Clark.
+It’s best to obtain them while your academic work is fresh in the minds of your professors.

 Giving your recommenders time

 Some schools have a special form known as the “Dean’s Certification Form” or “College Questionnaire.”
 The purpose of this form is to verify your status in college.
-It will ask a dean or deans to provide information on your disciplinary record and an estimate for class rank or percentile rank. ( Note: Clark does not rank its students.)
+It will ask a dean or deans to provide information on your disciplinary record and an estimate for class rank or percentile rank.
+Please note: Clark does not rank its students.

 While law schools are mainly interested in whether you were the subject of any disciplinary action during your time at Clark, most forms will also invite the dean to add any additional comments that will serve as a supplemental letter of recommendation.
-Applicants should send all of these Dean’s Letter requests to Professor Mark C. Miller in political science, who is the University’s prelaw adviser.
-The prelaw adviser will forward these requests to the appropriate deans for their comments.
+Applicants should send all of these Dean’s Letter requests to the Prelaw Advising Committee.
+The committee will forward these requests to the appropriate deans for their comments.